sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 ### How can I support your work?

 Rate and review my apps on the App Store.
 Your ratings and reviews greatly aid in increasing the apps' visibility and discoverability, helping more users find them.
+You can also rate my apps on Gumroad.

 ### Who makes your app icons?